 Barako Kávéház in Budapest serves Barako and Filipino Arabica.
 Credit: Barako Kávéház

-The Future of Barako
+The future of Kapeng Barako

 There is no consensus on Barako.
 Some see it as a bean of the past, whereas others wish to honor their heritage and bring its story back to life.